paver/paver/docs/source/pavement.rst

         pass

-For sharing, following must be fullfilled:
+For sharing, following must be fulfilled:

 * Both long and short option names must be same
 * ``share_with`` argument must be specified on top-level task